 On the bottom right corner of the monitor are a series of downward facing buttons for controlling the OSD, and the light up power button.
 The way the buttons are mapped to OSD commands can be a little annoying; for example, the Menu button closes the Brightness menu but acts as the select button in the main menu, which makes learning the buttons by muscle memory more difficult.

 We tested the 24" (VG248QE) which is the only size of this monitor available.
 There are other variants within the Asus gaming range which differ in design, size, and refresh rate.
 Only the VG248QE supports lightboost (BFI).

 While the ASUS VG248QE is great for gaming due to the high refresh rate and little motion blur, there are newer monitors which may be a better pick depending on your usage.
-See our recommendations for the best gaming monitors under $200 and the best 144Hz monitors, and the best monitors under $200.
+See our recommendations for the best gaming monitors under $200, the best 144Hz monitors, and the best monitors under $200.

 The ASUS VG248QE is marginally better than the ASUS VG245H.
 The VG248QE has a higher refresh rate, which is great for gaming.
 The VG245H has a slightly more versatile stand, and it supports FreeSync VRR.
 There is also a difference in ports; the VG245H has two HDMI 1.4 ports, whereas the VG248QE has 1 HDMI 1.4 port and one DisplayPort 1.2 port, which could be a factor depending on the devices you wish to connect.

 The ASUS VG248QE is significantly better than the Acer GN246HL.
 The ASUS VG248QE has better ergonomics allowing you to place it as you like, and also has lower input lag, and better response time so it is much better for gaming.
 The faster response time creates a smaller image trail that is good for fast action gaming.